jacksund/simmate/docs/getting_started/_Integrate_with_Prefect_and_Dask.md

 On your computer, open a terminal and make sure you have your conda enviornment active.
 Prefect is already installed because the installation of Simmate did it for us.
 So run the command: `prefect backend cloud`.
 This just tells prefect that we decided to use their scheduler.
 Next, run the command `prefect auth login --key example_key_h123j2jfk` where you replace the end text with your copied API KEY.
 We can now use Simmate to access your cloud and submit workflows for us!

 To get started, we need to add all of our workflows to Prefect.
-This is done with `simmate workflow-engine setup-cloud`.
+This is done with `simmate engine setup-cloud`.
 After running this, you should see all of the workflow in your Prefect Cloud now!

 If you were to use the `simmate workflows run` command that we've been using, you'll notice it still runs directly on your computer.
 To instead submit it to Prefect Cloud, use the command  `simmate workflows run-cloud` instead.
 So for an example workflow, the full command would be... `simmate workflows run-cloud relaxation_mit POSCAR`.